Frequently Asked Questions about Summer Brook

 We will reserve 3 puppies per sex per litter before birth.
 If there are more than 3 puppies of one sex and not enough of the other, those who are flexible about the sex will have an opportunity for those puppies.
 Deposits are refundable if there aren't enough puppies of the sex requested.
 For more details, see our How Our List Works page.

 6. Do you have older trained puppies or adults for sale?

 See our Trained Puppies and Adults page for information and availability.

 7. How many litters do you typically have per year?

 We average 5 or 6 per year.

 8. Do you ever have multiple litters at your home?

 It often happens that litters overlap because girls living in the same home tend to come in season together.
 We have raised two litters at the same time on several occasions.
-We have more help than most and our puppies get huge amounts of attention, socialization, love, and training, even when we have 2 litters.
+On one occasion, we had three litters to overlap.
+We have more help than most and our puppies get huge amounts of attention, socialization, love, and training, even when we have more than one litter.
 See our About Us page and our How We Raise Our Puppies page for more information.
-There is someone home with our puppies almost 24/7 and in addition to family members taking care of our puppies, we have 2 high schoolers that come almost every day.
-Both are very good with our dogs and puppies and both are very sharp teens who plan to pursue vet school.
-We also have a housekeeper who keeps our home (where our dogs live) clean. .
+There is someone home with our puppies almost 24/7 and in addition to family members taking care of our puppies, we have 4 high schoolers that work for us, three of which home school and have very flexible schedules .
+We also have a housekeeper who keeps our home (where our dogs live) clean.
 Our puppies are not left alone in a home where everyone is gone.
 We take the care and socialization of our puppies very seriously.

 9. Do you breed your dogs back to back or skip seasons?